 Quick answer

 Air-gap mode prevents all outbound network connections during an AI session.
-Bodega One's air-gap mode uses 9 enforcement layers covering tool calls, shell commands (curl/wget/git push), auto-updater pings, cloud STT, and git remotes, to guarantee zero network egress.
+Bodega One Code's air-gap mode uses 9 enforcement layers covering tool calls, shell commands (curl/wget/git push), auto-updater pings, cloud STT, and git remotes, to guarantee zero network egress.

 "We protect your data."
 Every AI tool says something like this.
 It's in the privacy policy, in the marketing copy, in the FAQ.
 And for most tools, it means roughly: "We won't sell your prompts."